telerik/fiddler-everywhere-docs/security.md

 The Fiddler Everywhere application acts as a MITM proxy that uses its unique certificate.
 It will capture incoming and ongoing internet activities, and you need to be careful not to share any sensitive data as it might pose a threat to you or your company.
 This article highlights the primary security concerns and provides technical information about how Fiddler Everywhere acts as a MITM and what you should consider when handling the Fiddler root trust certificate and captured data.

-## Fiddler Everywhere Security Highlights
+## How Does Fiddler Everywhere Work

 Fiddler Everywhere is an HTTP/HTTPS proxy that runs on your Windows, Linux, or Mac computer.
 It stands between your client application (for example, a browser or other application that sends HTTP/HTTPS requests) and the server (that receives the HTTP/HTTPS requests).
 The HTTP/HTTPS responses are returned to the Fiddler Everywhere proxy, passing the traffic back to the client application.